vilinski/NBomber.Docs/documentation/building_blocks.md

 }
 ```

-### Step
+## Step
-Step is a basic element (you can think of Step like a function) which will be executed and measured.
+Step is a basic element of every scenario which will be executed and measured.

 ```fsharp
 type Step =